-ASR captions and transcripts are only roughly 80% accurate, which falls below the threshold of accessibility.
-Platforms with ASR captions also have integrated editors for improving their accuracy.
+Many video platforms in use at Rice, including Zoom, Kaltura, and YouTube, provide automatic speech recognition (ASR) captions for uploaded videos.
+ASR captions and transcripts are only roughly 80% accurate, which falls below the accessibility threshold.
+Platforms with ASR captions have integrated editors where content creators can edit spelling, punctuation and other errors to ensure accuracy.

-Accurate captions and transcripts have many affordances that benefit everyone, regardless of ability.
-Some of those benefits include:
+Accurate captions and transcripts have many affordances that benefit everyone, but remember that they are essential for some disabled people.
+Some of the broader benefits include:

 Learn more about transcription accuracy.